Forgiveness: The Quiet Road Back to Peace

 To the ones who bruise easily but love anyway.

-To the souls who stay tender, even after life has scraped them raw.
+to the souls who stay tender, even after life has scraped them raw.

 Open-hearted people live life twice —

-once when they walk through it,
+They live once when they walk through it,

 Pain writes through you.